escodebar/trainings/slides.md

 <!-- .element: style="font-size: 0.47em;" -->

 Notes:
+* The first command cannot be a squash or a fixup!
 * Drop, squash, fix up or change the order of the commits as required
+* Mastering the interactive rebase is worth a salary raise!

 ---